How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 For more details, refer to the official Google Sheets documentation.

 Common mistake: Copying and pasting an image places it over the cells as a floating object.
-To fix this, select the image, click the three dots in the top-right corner, and choose Put image in selected cell.
+To fix this, select the image, click the three-dot menu icon in the top-right corner of the image, and choose Put image in selected cell.

 Limitations